nik-ez/snowiq-docs/da-get-started.md

 ## Permissions

-Upon first lounch of the app, user need to grant permission to access device's location, camera, and microphone.
+Upon first launch of the app, user need to grant permission to access device's location, camera, and microphone.
 In order to proceed, you must give the app these permissions.
-After giving these permssions, you will be able to login.
+After giving these permissions, you will be able to login.

 <img src="images/driver/da-installing-drivers-app/da-permissions.png" class="ios width-sm" data-lightbox="1" />